IBM Hardware Management Console: Unsupported versions

-HMC for System z
+HMC for IBM Z

 The HMC is a PC connected to the mainframe. zSeries mainframes prior to the IBM System z9 used a modified version of OS/2 with custom software to provide the interface.
 System z9's HMC no longer uses OS/2, but instead uses a modified version of Linux with an OS/2 lookalike interface to ease transition as well as a new interface.
 Unlike the previous HMC application on OS/2, the new HMC is web-based which means that even local access is done via a web browser.
 Remote HMC access is available, although only over an SSL encrypted HTTP connection.
 The web-based nature means that there is no longer a difference between local console access and remote access, which means a remote user potentially has full control if authorized, allowing more flexibility for locating systems within data centers.
 IBM refers to the new HMC as a "closed platform" which does not allow the user to install software or access the command line interface to increase security and stability.
 The HMC is also firewalled by default with a minimal number of open ports for remote access.